vision-x-dataspace/dlr-dataspace-onboarding/docs/index.md

-# DLR Dataspace Onboarding
+# DLR-Dataspace Onboarding

-This is a guide for getting started with using the `Vision-X Dataspace` and currently still a work in progress.
+This is a guide for getting started with using the `DLR-Dataspace` and currently still a work in progress.